Card binder

 Binder filled with Magic: The Gathering cards using 9-pocket card pages in a 3-ring binder.

 Card binders and 9-pocket pages are devices used to protect trading cards or game cards (such as collectible card games) from damage and to store them.
-Card binders typically use a 3-ring binder or a D-ring binder.
+Card binders typically use a ring mechanism with round rings, D-ring, or slant D-rings.

 9-pocket page

 A 9-pocket page, also called a 9-card page or a 9-card sleeve, is a 3x3 plastic page that holds 3 cards per row and per column.
 Other variations of this type of card pocket page exists.
 Additionally, some collectors prefer not to put more than one card in a pocket, as opposed to putting all duplicates in the same pocket (called a "double up"), or putting cards in backwards to be displayed on the reverse side of the page.